A Distant Shore (album)

 A Distant Shore is the first studio album by Tracey Thorn, released via Cherry Red Records in 1982.
 It includes a cover version of The Velvet Underground's "Femme Fatale".

 Recorded for just £138, the album reached number 1 in the UK Indie Chart in 1983.
 In 2010, it was awarded a gold certification from the Independent Music Companies Association, which indicated sales of at least 100,000 copies throughout Europe.

 Reception

 In a positive review for Sounds, Penny Kiley wrote "This record, musically understated as it is, provides a quiet and necessary counterpart to some of the choices of listening we’ve had.
 We’ve lived so long with melodrama that we’ve forgotten there are other ways of showing passion."

 Track listing

+Reissue

+The album was reissued in an expanded edition on vinyl and CD by Cherry Red Records in 2024.
+There are five additional tracks selected by Tracey Thorn.
+Lucky Day was recorded at the same session as the original A Distant Shore tracks.
+The other four tracks are demo recordings from another session and were eventually re-worked for inclusion on Eden, the first album by Everything but the Girl.